NGC Catalog

 7. Each frame is not required to have an object.

-Evaluation Data
+Evaluation Dataset:

 Methodology and KPI

 The true positives, false positives, false negatives are calculated using intersection-over-union (IOU) criterion greater than 0.5.
 In addition, we have also added KPI with IOU criterion of greater than 0.8 for extended-hand sequences where tight bounding box is a requirement for subsequent human pose estimation algorithms.
 The KPI for the evaluation data are reported in the table below.
-Model is evaluated based on precision, recall and accuracy.
+Model is evaluated based on precision, recall, and accuracy.

 Network PeopleNet-Transformer FP32 PeopleNet-Transformer FP16